CHStoday City Guide Play Banner

 Charleston has a packed list of races to get prepared for throughout the year

 Get ready to lace up.
-The list of races taking place in the Charleston area through May is packed with runs and walks for all ages and skill levels.
-Many of these events support local causes, so keep reading to find one that inspires you to prepare for your next race.
+Charleston’s race calendar through June is packed with runs and walks for all ages and skill levels, many benefiting local causes.
+Keep reading to find one that inspires you to prepare for your next run.

 Stay tuned — we will keep updating this list.